streetsidesoftware/vscode-spell-checker/client/README.md

 ## Release Notes

+### 0.12.2
+* Minor fix to hex test.

 ### 0.12.1
-* Ignore anything that looks like a hex value
+* Ignore anything that looks like a hex value: 0xBADC0FFEE
 * In-document disable / enable the spell checker.

 ### 0.12.0